 The bill amends Arkansas law regarding initiative and referendum petitions by introducing a "cure period" for sponsors to address any insufficiencies identified by the Secretary of State.
-Specifically, if a petition is deemed insufficient, the Secretary of State is required to notify the sponsor in writing, detailing the reasons for the insufficiency.
-The sponsor will then have thirty days to correct the identified issues.
+Specifically, if a petition is deemed insufficient, the Secretary of State is required to notify the sponsor in writing, allowing them thirty days to correct the identified issues.
 Following the resubmission of the petition or signatures, the Secretary of State must determine their sufficiency within ten days and notify the sponsor of the outcome.
+This process aims to support the legislative powers reserved for the people of Arkansas as outlined in the state constitution.

 Statutes affected: